Hirato/lamiae/README.txt

 Linux/FreeBSD
+1. Install GCC
-1. Install GCC, and the sdl1.2, sdl_mixer and sdl_image libraries as well as their *-dev counterparts
+2. Install SDL 2.0, sdl2_mixer and sdl2_image, as well as their *-dev counterparts
-2. make -C src install
+3. make -C src install

+* SDL 2.0 is currently in development, and otherwise known as SDL-hg.
+    Most distros don't package SDL 2.0, Archlinux has sdl-hg packages in the AUR with which you may use to easily build it yourself, and Ubuntu derivatives can access pre-built apckages via PPAs.
+You'll need to do it manually otherwise.
 * if you want a debug binary instead, use "make -C src -f Makefile.debug install"
 * If you're using BSD, you may need to specify the GNU version of the make utility.

 Macintosh (OS X) *UNSUPPORTED*
 1. Install Xcode
-2. Manually install SDL, SDL_image, and SDL_mixer Frameworks.
+2. Manually install SDL2, SDL2_image, and SDL2_mixer Frameworks.
 3. Create, setup, and otherwise configure an xcode project for Lamiae.
 4. ???
 5. Profit.